HeardLibrary/digital-scholarship/manage/control/github/pages-remotes.md

 Metadata that's included in the site (email addresses, Twitter buttons, etc.) and the navigation structure are controlled by data in a YAML file rather than hard-coding it.
 The metadata are inserted in the appropriate spots when Jekyll builds the site.

 The Usage instructions say that contact information is defined in the `_data/settings.yml` file.
-There is usually some YAML file like this in an obvious directory (e.g. "data") that controls such settings.
+In most remote themes, there is typically some YAML file like this in an obvious directory (e.g. "data") that controls such settings.
 As we did with the homepage layout file, create a `_data` folder, then download the `settings.yml` file [from the theme GitHub site](https://github.com/LeNPaul/academic/blob/gh-pages/_data/settings.yml).
 Open it with your text editor and change the settings to fit your circumstances.

 ```yaml
 menu: